Netherlands national baseball team: 2017

 The Netherlands, ranked ninth in the world, included major league stars, many of whom were raised in islands in the Caribbean that are part of the Kingdom of the Netherlands.
 The players included All-Star shortstop Xander Bogaerts (from Aruba), 20-home-run hitter shortstop Didi Gregorius (born in the Netherlands and raised in Curaçao), 20-home-run hitter second baseman Jonathan Schoop (born in Curaçao), Gold Glove shortstop Andrelton Simmons (born in Curaçao), and infielder/outfielder Jurickson Profar (born in Curaçao).
 Sports Illustrated wrote that the Dutch team "boasts arguably the most talented infield in the entire tournament."

-The Netherlands lost to Israel, 4–2.
+In the first round, the Netherlands lost to Israel, 4–2.
 In what NBC reported was thought to be the tallest batter-pitcher matchup in baseball history, the Dutch team's 7 ft 1 in pitcher Loek van Mil walked Israel's 6 ft 8 in first baseman Nate Freiman.
 The Dutch then beat South Korea (5–0) and Taiwan (6–5).
-Along with Israel, which finished first in the pool, the Netherlands qualified for the next round, in Japan.
+Along with Israel, which finished first in the pool, the Netherlands qualified for the next round in Japan.

 In the second round, an extra innings loss against Japan was followed by two mercy rule wins over Israel and Cuba.
 Together with Japan, which had finished top of the pool, the Netherlands advanced to the championship round.
 All-Star closer Kenley Jansen joined the Dutch team for the championship round.

 The Netherlands semifinal match against Puerto Rico ended in a loss with an 11th inning walk-off sacrifice fly by Eddie Rosario.
 The final score was 4–3.
 Outfielder Wladimir Balentien was chosen in the All-WBC team after leading the tournament in hits, home runs, and RBI.